shekhar-kotekar/Monitoring/README.md

 - Grafana and Prometheus for observability
 - Kafka and RedPanda to store streaming data
 - Spark, Kafka Streams and Apache Ballista / Data Fusion to process data
+- Rust for data ingestion and data processing:
-- Rust to read network packets and send this data to Kafka / RedPanda
+ - We will write a Rust program to read network packets and send this data to Kafka / RedPanda
+ - We will write another program to fetch latest tweets

 ## Roadmap
 - Decide on which data sources we are going to use